BestTimesToVisit.com Logo

 safety

-Wroclaw is a very safe city, but like anywhere, it's wise to be aware of your surroundings, especially in crowded tourist areas or on public transport.
-Keep your valuables secure and be mindful of pickpockets, particularly around the Market Square during peak times.
-Generally, though, you'll feel very comfortable walking around day or night.
+Wroclaw is a very safe city, but like anywhere, be aware of your surroundings, especially in crowded tourist areas or at night.
+Pickpocketing can occur, so keep your valuables secure and out of sight.
+The city is generally very welcoming, and locals are usually happy to help if you need directions or assistance.

 NEWVANGA Universal USB-C Travel Adapter (All-in-One)